 If you can't decide between a one or two-piece bathing suit, try one of our tankini swimsuits.
 They provide plenty of coverage and are a fantastic choice if you need different sizes on top and bottom.
 Like all swimwear, tankinis require a little special care to stay in good shape.
 Here are our top swimsuit care tips for keeping your favorite beach looks at their best.

 Keep your tankini swimsuits beautiful and bright by pre-treating them before making your beach debut.
 Combine a quart of cold water with two tablespoons of vinegar, mix, and submerge your suit.
 Let it rest for 20 to 30 minutes to seal in the color, and then rinse.

 Before getting in the pool, take a quick shower in your tankini.
 If it soaks up fresh water, it won't absorb as much chlorinated pool water.
 This prevents damage to the powerful spandex fibers that make it fit so well.

-After wearing your swimsuits, rinse it in cold water, even if you didn't get wet.
-Perspiration, sand and other common substances break down the material used in our regular and plus-size swimwear, so get rid of them.
-Afterwards, gently squeeze excess moisture from your suit without wringing it.
+After wearing your swimsuits, rinse them in cold water, even if you didn't get wet.
+Perspiration, sand, and other common substances break down the material used in our regular and plus-size swimwear, so get rid of them.
+Afterward, gently squeeze excess moisture from your suit without wringing it.

 Try to wash your tankini as soon as you can.
 Don't put it in the washing machine, though – instead, clean it by hand in the sink with cool water and a gentle, bleach-free detergent or baby shampoo.
 You can even use a special soap made just for swimsuits if you wish.